CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Impossibility results

-\paragraph{Proof of Theorem~\ref{impossibility:correctvalidators}} \begin{proof} For the sake of contradiction assume that there is a q--commitable SMR protocol $\Pi$ that is $(n, k, f)$-resilient for $f \geq h$, where $h=n-k-f$ is the number of correct validators.
+\begin{proof} For the sake of contradiction assume that there is a q--commitable SMR protocol $\Pi$ that is $(n, k, f)$-resilient for $f + k \geq h$, where $h=n-k-f$ is the number of correct validators.
 Assume that each validator has deposited $D \in \mathbf{N}$ stake to participate in $\Pi$.

 We will construct a run where it is a dominant strategy for rational validators to collude with Byzantine validators and create valid certificates for blocks that are not witnessed, and therefore not finalized, by any correct validator.
 Clients will accept the certificates, leading to a client-safety violation.
 Towards this direction, consider a run of $\Pi$ and let us denote by $C_t$ the number of clients in the system at time $t$.
 Assume that all correct validators agree in the transaction ledger $T_c$ at time $t-\epsilon$ for some $\epsilon>0$.